Top 20 most commonly asked questions

 A hernia will never repair itself; surgery is the only option for repair.
 If you have a hernia that causes no discomfort you may decide to watch and wait.
 There is a strong likelihood that at some time the hernia will get bigger and give discomfort.

 There is a 0% rate of infection for MRSA at Oxford Hernia Clinic to date.

 How soon can I drive after my hernia repair?

-You can usually start driving again when you feel able to safely carry out an emergency stop.
+You can usually start driving again when you feel able to safely carry out an emergency stop (aboiut a wekk for most patients).
 Some car insurers may have specific requirements, so check if you are unsure.